KipCrossing/OpenEM/README.md

 - ADC side Rx coil at the centre wire for more stable reading
 - The RF of the Rx coil will change depending on what side the coil is grounded (inner or outer)
 - Make coils RIGID
-- put choke inductor at the 10 W amplifier to reduce noise from the amplifier
+- put choke inductor at the H-bridge power input
-- Don't use a pre-amplifier as it changes the resonant frequency of the receiver coil
+- Don't use a pre-amplifier as it changes the impedance and hence resonant frequency of the receiver coil
 - Use a simple non inverting amplifier grounded at 2.5 volts
 - Secure all cables so that they don't move
 - Place received a coil at distance from the circuitry to avoid feedback noise